Calendar of community events

 EVERYTHING ‘90S WINE TRAIL: Sept.
 17-18, Nova Cellars Winery, 1474 State Route 208, New Wilmington.
 Receive a flight at each location and a choice of a souvenir cup.
 Specialty drinks, pop-up trivia and name that tune. https://novadestinations.square.site

 FALL FUN DAY: 10 a.m. to 3 p.m.
 Sept.
 18, Anchor Handcrafted & Collectibles Shoppes, 4466 Mitchell Road.
-Venders, basket auction, book signing by two local authors, 3D printing demos, food.
+Vendors, basket auction, book signing by two local authors, 3D printing demos, food.

 FALL VENDOR AND CRAFT SHOW: 10 a.m. to 3 p.m.
 Sept.
 18, Wayside Emmanuel Church, 4437 Mitchell Road.